Jake Burger Preview, Player Props: Marlins vs. Brewers

-Jake Burger -- with a slugging percentage of .595 in his past 10 games, including four home runs -- will be in action for the Miami Marlins against the Milwaukee Brewers, with Brandon Woodruff on the hill, on September 11 at 7:40 PM ET.
+Jake Burger -- 1-for-3 in his most recent game -- will be in action for the Miami Marlins against the Milwaukee Brewers, with Freddy Peralta on the mound, on September 12 at 7:40 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Phillies.
+He had a one-hit showing in his most recent game (1-for-3) against the Brewers.

 Jake Burger Game Info & Props vs. the Brewers